mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Whenever a commit adds new members to a group, MLS requires the committer to send a Welcome message to the new members.
-Applications should ensure that Welcome messages are coupled with the tie-breaking logic for commits (See
+Applications should ensure that Welcome messages are coupled with the tie-breaking logic for commits (see
 {{strongly-consistent}} and {{eventually-consistent}}).
 That is, when multiple commits are sent for the same epoch, applications need to ensure that only Welcome messages corresponding to the commit that "succeeded" are processed by